Freenitial/Windows_Install_OVH_MBR_IPXE/README.md

 Bash script that installs Windows on an OVH dedicated server booted in rescue mode - **LEGACY BIOS ONLY**.

-Previous release 1.0 was tested on KIMSUFI KS-C using Windows Server 2025 ISO.
+Tested on KIMSUFI KS-C using Windows Server 2025 ISO.
-This release 2.0 has NOT been fully tested for the moment

 ## ⚠️ WARNING